minnehack/website/content/register.md

 **MinneHack 2020 will take place January 25th-26th (6PM-6PM) in the [Memorial Union Great Hall](https://goo.gl/maps/vC4Xz4CvBzr) the University of Minnesota.**

 Complete the below form to register for the hackathon.
-Registering now guarantees you a space at the event.
-If you do not register you may be able to attend as a walk-in on a space-available basis.
+Registering now places you on the waitlist, but *does not guarantee you a spot.
+Historically the entire waitlist has been admitted.* If you do not register you may be able to attend as a walk-in on a space-available basis.
 Red indicates an incomplete field.

 This form is not GDPR-compliant.
 If you are an EU data subject, contact us via email (<a href="mailto:acm@umn.edu" style="font-family: monospace;">acm@umn.edu</a>) to register.